igorkamyshev/kamyshev.me.src/data/experience.md

 Fullstack Engineer, Techlead

 _[Breadhead](https://breadhead.ru/) creates web services related to education, e-commerce, and process automation.
 I was building the architecture of new applications and optimizing legacy code, controlling code quality.
-I wrote countless complex frontends and robust backends._
+I wrote numerous complex frontends and robust backends._

 _Likewise, I was managing a team of 4 developers.
 Validated business requests, turned them into tasks, and distributed them among the developers.
 Led all applications to a unified technology stack.
 Implemented the practice of writing tests and code reviews.
-Automated integration and delivery, set up CI/CD._
+Automated integration and delivery, set up CI/CD pipeline._

 ### QEEP-Pro